A Unified Framework for Event-based Frame Interpolation with Ad-hoc Deblurring in the Wild: Experiments

 We compare our method with state-of-the-art image-only and event-based methods.
 Since most event-based methods do not have public implementations, we use ``E2VID+'' by adding an extra encoder for images and introduce images as extra inputs for the event-based image reconstruction method E2VID~\cite{Rebecq19cvpr}.
 As a two-stage method, we use EFNet+IFRNet by combining a state-of-the-art event-based image deblurring method~\cite{sun2022event} with an image-only frame interpolation method~\cite{ifrnet}.
 For a fair comparison, IFRNet is also fed with event voxels from two directions as inputs.
 For Time Lens~\cite{tulyakov2021time}, because the training code is not available, we use the public model and pre-trained weights.

 Quantitative results are reported in Tab.~\ref{tab:deblurinterpo}.
-Note that although our method can also interpolate latent frames in the exposure time, the results are reported on the interpolated frame between the two exposure times. \ourmodel achieves 2.08 dB/0.012 and 1.29 dB/0.005 improvement in PSNR and SSIM on the ``11+1'' setting on GoPro and HighREV, respectively.
-For the ``11+3'' setting, the improvements amount to 2.08 dB/0.017 and 1.14 dB/0.005 compared to the second-best method, showing that our principled bidirectional architecture with event-guided fusion leverages events more effectively.
-The state-of-the-art event-based frame interpolation method Time Lens exhibits a large performance degradation on blurry frame interpolation because of the assumption of sharp key frames and neglecting the intensity changes within the exposure time.
+Although our method can also interpolate latent frames in the exposure time, the results are reported on the interpolated frame between the two exposure times. \ourmodel achieves 2.08 dB/0.012 and 1.29 dB/0.005 improvement in PSNR and SSIM on the ``11+1'' setting on GoPro and HighREV, respectively.
+For the ``11+3'' setting, the improvements over the second-best method amount to 2.08 dB/0.017 and 1.14 dB/0.005, showing that our principled bidirectional architecture with event-guided fusion leverages events more effectively.
+Even in the absence of ground truth for training (i.e., the \textit{ssl.} version of REFID), our method surpasses EDI and Time Lens, underscoring the efficacy of the proposed self-supervised training framework.When applying supervised pre-training on the synthetic dataset (GoPro) and adapting to real-world dataset with the proposed self-supevisde framework, the result increases from 32.01 dB to 36.06 dB in the ``11+1'' setting..
+The state-of-the-art event-based method Time Lens exhibits a large performance degradation on blurry frame interpolation because of the assumption of sharp keyframes and neglecting the intensity changes within the exposure time.
 Fig.~\ref{fig:blur_interpo} shows qualitative results.
 Fig.~\ref{fig:blur_interpo} (a) depicts the results for the left, right and interpolated frame on HighREV.
 EDI~\cite{edi_pan} is vulnerable to noise and inaccurate events.
 E2VID+ exhibits artifacts because its unidirectional architecture does not leverage future events. \ourmodel achieves sharp and faithful results both on textured regions and edges thanks to the bidirectional architecture and its event-guided attention fusion.
 Fig.\ref{fig:blur_interpo} (b) shows the results of frame interpolation within the exposure time.